Can I Drink Alcohol on Keto: the Best Keto-friendly Drinks

 Champagne is one of these wines forever associated with celebrations.
 Luckily, Champagne is almost always a very dry wine.

 In fact, you can tell how dry it is by its name.
-Dry translates to “Sec” in French, but most Champagne bottle would say something different: Brut.
+Dry translates to “Sec” in French, but most Champagne bottles would say something different: Brut.

 Since you are going to be looking for a dry wine, it is useful to know how other languages refer to dry wines.

 It is also useful to know what labels are NOT keto-friendly.
-If you see the following on a bottle, avoid!
+If you see the following on a bottle, avoid it!